 By Sandy Voit Tangible Solutions Collaborative Divorce offers a team of professionals who can help you create a successful path.
 One of the team members, a neutral financial professional, can help both of you to achieve a fair and equitable financial settlement.
 We have successfully completed training in the financial issues of [more]

 By Laura Sutkus Sutkus Law Firm Do you want to know more about collaborative law, the different processes used to handle a divorce, and the legal, financial and emotional aspects of divorce?
-Second Saturday, which is held the second Saturday of each month, is being held on Saturday, April 12, 2014 from 9 [more]
+The Second Saturday program is held the second Saturday of each month from 9 a.m. until 1:00 p.m. at Highline Community [more]

 Welcome to KCCL